Structure Scalars for Charged Dissipative Spherical Collapse in $f(R, T)$ Gravity: Acknowledgements

 \section{Acknowledgements}

+The authors are thankful to the anonymous reviewer for the valuable comments and suggestions.
 UG is thankful to St. Xavier's College, Kolkata, India, for their Research Cell facilities.
 SG thanks IUCAA, India for the visiting associateship.
 A portion of this work was done in IUCAA, India under the associateship program.
+SG thanks Prof. Sunil D. Maharaj for helpful suggestions.